PHSI-supplements/labs/lab-templates/README.md

  │
  ├── CMakeLists.txt                         # configuration file
  ├── CMakePresets.json                      # configuration file
- ├── LATE-DAYS-USED-ON-THIS-ASSIGNMENT.txt  # used to indicate if you're exercising late days ├── README.md                              # Assignment front matter
+ ├── submission_metadata.json               # used to indicate if you're exercising late days, had a lab partner, or consulted external references
+ ├── README.md                              # Assignment front matter
- ├── build/...                              # Will appear after you configure the project ├── doc/...                                # The pages describing the assignment's tasks ├── src/...                                # The source code └── test/...                               # Constraint Check Tests
+ ├── build/...                              # Will appear after you configure the project ├── data/...                               # Files that are neither code nor documentation (not present in all assignments) ├── doc/...                                # The pages describing the assignment's tasks ├── src/...                                # The source code └── test/...                               # Constraint Check Tests